Viswa4599/ImageManagementCloud/README.md

 # ImageManagementCloud
+S7 Cloud Computing Assignment

-## Super Basic Image Management System
+Super Basic Image Management System
-## Built on Django and MongoDB and deployed using Docker
+Built on Django and MongoDB and deployed using Docker